 Rio Grande do Sul has Eucalyptus as the main planted species.
-In 2006 a planted area of the gnus was 184 thousand ha.
-Now, after14 years, eucalyptus plantations are close to 668.3 thousand ha.
+In 2006 a planted area of the genus was 184 thousand ha.
+Now, after 14 years, eucalyptus plantations are close to 668.3 thousand ha.

-The wood from Acacia Negra and eucalyptus is used for the production of cellulose, charcoal, civil construction, plates and firewood for energy.
-Planted forests are found predominantly in the southern half of the state.
+The wood from Acacia mearnsii and eucalyptus is used for the production of cellulose, charcoal, civil construction, plates and firewood for energy.
+Planted forests are found predominantly in the southern half of the state extractivism from planted forests.
+This demand is also associated with the growth of the pulp and paper, ceramics, charcoal steel and agribusiness industries, among others, causing the volume consumed and the production of firewood from planted trees to increase each year.

 Figure 1: Rio Grande do Sul: Distribution of forest production.
 Source: Production of Vegetal and Forestry Extraction (PEVS), IBGE.
-RDK Logs Preparation extractivism from planted forests.
-This demand is also associated with the growth of the pulp and paper, ceramics, charcoal steel and agribusiness industries, among others, causing the volume consumed and the production of firewood from planted trees to increase each year.
+RDK Logs Preparation